 - If you have a reason for wanting to keep the rental property separate from your other trust property, such as privacy.
 You may not want all of your beneficiaries to know about this rental property.
 In those cases, using two different trusts may be your best option.

 - If your current trust was set up for a very specific purpose, such as the care and support of a specific individual, you may choose to keep your assets separate and in different trusts.

 - If your estate plan involves more sophisticated estate tax planning for a married couple, you may want the asset to be held in one spouse’s individual trust rather than a joint trust.

-To learn more about the best way to update your estate plan after acquiring a rental property, we encourage you to reach out.
+you may be wondering why you would ever need to consider using a separate trust for your rental property.
+For more info call our office.
+Best way to update your estate plan after acquiring a rental property, we encourage you to reach out.
 Send us an email today!